-BarnebyLives took roughly three minutes (192.424s) to run all local steps, and roughly twelve minutes (703.167s) to search Plants of the World Online, and 73.73s to search Google Maps and write directions to sites.
-Most of the local run time is attributable to the spatial (176.162s), and taxonomic operations (14.733s), while formatting data for labels took 1.529s.
-The spell check operation of the scientific name accounted for nearly all of the time (14.506s) spent performing local taxonomic operations.
-The generation of labels consumed around seven minutes (424.042s) for the rendering, 50.54s to combine individual labels four per single sheet of landscape orientated paper, and 2.97s to combine the 205 sheets to a single Portable Document Format (PDF).
+BarnebyLives took roughly three minutes (192 sec) to run all local steps, and roughly twelve minutes (703 sec) to search Plants of the World Online, and 73 sec to search Google Maps and write directions to sites.
+Most of the local run time is attributable to the spatial (176 sec), and taxonomic operations (14 sec), while formatting data for labels took 1.5 sec.
+The spell check operation of the scientific name accounted for most of the time (14.5 sec) spent performing local taxonomic operations.
+The generation of labels consumed around seven minutes (424 sec) for the rendering, 50.5 sec to combine individual labels four per single sheet of landscape orientated paper, and 3 sec to combine the 205 sheets to a single Portable Document Format (PDF).
 The total computer run time for processing these 819 specimens was 16 minutes.

 RESULTS